neroist/sitelen-pona-ucsur-guide/README.md

 <!-- If you use a web browser, you can use the [stylus extension](https://github.com/openstyles/stylus#releases) to add the css code above.
 Simply click on the extension with a discord tab open, and use the "Write new style as UserCSS" option.
 Be sure to write it for just "discord.com", as choosing a different URL will make it not work outside of the channel you were looking at. -->

+Some web browsers can be set up to display sitelen pona everywhere.
+See the section "Render sitelen pona in web browsers" above.

-If you use a web browser, you can use the [stylus extension](https://github.com/openstyles/stylus#releases) to help render sitelen pona.
+Alternatively, if you just want sitelen pona in the Discord web app, you can use the [stylus extension](https://github.com/openstyles/stylus#releases) to help render sitelen pona.

 Simply install [this userstyle](https://userstyles.world/style/14920/sitelen-pona-o-lon-lipu-siko-a) and you're done!